Consistent estimation of the spectrum of trace class data augmentation algorithms: A Novel Monte Carlo Based Random Matrix Approximation Method for DA Markov Chains

 As we see in Section~\ref{sec_rma_exact}, the RMA method of \citet{adamczak:bednorz:2015} requires evaluation of the ratio $k(X_j, X_{j'})/\pi(X_{j'})$ for every pair $(j, j')$.
 Unfortunately, as mentioned in the introduction, one or both of $k(\cdot, \cdot)$ and $\pi(\cdot)$ are often intractable and do not have closed form expressions in many statistical applications.
 This is particularly true in the context of the Data Augmentation (DA) algorithm, where along with the variable of interest $X$, one introduces a latent variable $Z$ such that generations from the conditional distributions of $X \mid Z$ ($X$ given $Z$) and $Z \mid X$ are possible.
 Then, given a starting point $X_0$, at each iteration $m \geq 1$, one first simulates $z$ from the distribution of $Z \mid X=X_{m-1}$ and then generates $X_{m}$, from the distribution of $X \mid Z = z$.
 The $X_m$'s generated in this method are retained and used as the required MCMC sample.
 Hence, the Markov transition density can be written as

 Here $f_{Z \mid X}$ and $f_{X \mid Z}$ are conditional densities with respect to the measures $\xi$ and $\nu$ respectively, and are simple and easy to sample from in a typical DA algorithm.
+A DA Markov chain is necessarily reversible, which means the associated Markov operator is self-adjoint.
+The operator is also positive with a positive spectrum, as shown in \citet{liu:wong:kong:1994}.

-Unfortunately, the integral providing the Markov transition density of the associated chain often does not have a closed form expression, and cannot be efficiently approximated by a deterministic numerical integration algorithm (usually due to high dimensionality).
-The RMA method described in Algorithm~\ref{algo_erma} and the associated consistency result (Theorem~\ref{thm_rma_consis}) cannot be applied in these cases.
+However, the integral in (\ref{mtd_da_general}) providing the Markov transition density of a DA Markov chain often does not have a closed form expression, and cannot be efficiently approximated via deterministic numerical integration (usually due to high dimensionality).
+Intractability of the integral precludes applicability of \citet{adamczak:bednorz:2015}'s RMA method of estimating spectrum (Algorithm~\ref{algo_erma}) in such cases.
 In this section we propose a Monte Carlo based random matrix approximation (MCRMA) algorithm to estimate the spectrum of DA algorithms with intractable transition densities (Algorithm~\ref{algo_mcrma}).
-To contrast with MCRMA, we shall call the RMA method described in Section~\ref{sec_rma_exact} the Exact RMA or ERMA.
-The consistency of the MCRMA algorithm is established in Theorem~\ref{thm_mcrma_consist}.
+To contrast with MCRMA, we shall call the RMA method of \citet{adamczak:bednorz:2015} (Algorithm~\ref{algo_erma}) the exact RMA.
+Consistency of MCRMA spectrum estimates is established in Theorem~\ref{thm_mcrma_consist}.

 Often, in addition to the intractability of the transition density, the stationary density is also available only up to an unknown normalizing constant (which is again hard to estimate in many modern applications as the stationary density is supported on a high-dimensional space).
-We adapt our algorithm to this situation (Algorithm~\ref{algo_mcrma_ext}), and establish consistency as well (Theorem~\ref{thm_mcrma_ext_consist}).
+We adapt our algorithm to this situation (Algorithm~\ref{algo_mcrma_ext}), and establish consistency of the resulting estimates as well (Theorem~\ref{thm_mcrma_ext_consist}).